radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-control-panels.md

 uniformResourceIdentifier | [6]
 iPAddress | [7]
 registeredID | [8]
+>[!note]

->**Note – If the certificate subject/SAN fails to match a Client Certificate DN Mapping rule, the login to the Control Panel fails.**
+>If the certificate subject/SAN fails to match a Client Certificate DN Mapping rule, the login to the Control Panel fails.

 8. Set the mapped DN to any [delegated admin user](administration-and-configuration#delegated-administration-roles) configured in RadiantOne.
 An example is shown below where the certificate subject is mapped to cn=directory manager.

+>[!note]
->**Note – If the RadiantOne service is not running, you are only able to log into the Main Control Panel with the directory super user account (e.g. cn=directory manager).
-If your Client Certificate DN mapping results in a user that is not the directory super user, and the RadiantOne service is not running, you will not be able to log into the Main Control Panel.**
+>If the RadiantOne service is not running, you are only able to log into the Main Control Panel with the directory super user account (e.g. cn=directory manager).
+If your Client Certificate DN mapping results in a user that is not the directory super user, and the RadiantOne service is not running, you will not be able to log into the Main Control Panel.

 ![Client Certificate DN Mapping](Media/Image3.11.jpg)